cmu-sei/causal-lair/doc/getting_started.md

 Currently, all knowledge assertions will need to be done ahead of time by the user as in-place editing is not yet supported by the tool.
 The file format should be similar to the data file (i.e., .csv tabular format with headers), but will contain only two columns: level and variable, where level contains a value for tier, 0-n, and variable contains the variable name as written in the data file (the variable names must match exactly).
 Each variable name should be represented exactly once and on its own line (i.e., file must contain all names), each with a corresponding numeric value in the 'level' column.

-More detailed information about creating a knowledge file can be found in: **AIR KNOWLEDGE FILE GUIDANCE**
+More detailed information about creating a knowledge file can be found in [AIR Tool Knowledge File Guidance](./knowledge_file.md)

 The blue status bar will confirm when each upload is complete.
 The tool will provide a notification if errors are discovered during the upload.
 Once both the data and knowledge file files are uploaded and accepted a new button, "Build Graph," will appear.
 Once activated, the tool will run Causal Discovery algorithms to build your causal graph, provide a notification when the causal graph is complete with a Continue notification.
 The tool will then display the causal graph in the main panel (right).
 If you are unsatisfied with the graph and feel that updating your data and/or knowledge file might help, you can select new files and re-build your graph until satisfied.

-More detailed information about assessing causal graphs can be found in: **CAUSAL GRAPH INSIGHTS** Job Aid.
+More detailed information about assessing causal graphs can be found in [AIR Tool Causal Graph Insights](./causal_graph_checks.md)

  <img src="./log_retrieval_instructions_files/media/step_1.png"
   alt="AIR Tool screen at Step 1." />